 There are currently several testing methods to detect the virus that causes COVID-19 and many people have wondered which tests are best and which tests they should seek.
 The following guidance can help you determine the type of test to request, depending on your specific situation.
 View more about the differences between the antigen (rapid) test and polymerase chain reaction (PCR) test.

 - If you have symptoms of COVID-19:

 Testing can be done beginning day 1 through 5 of onset of symptoms with either an antigen (rapid) or PCR test.
 A negative antigen test should be repeated with a PCR test, as it could be a false negative reading.
 If you test positive for COVID-19, it is important that you self-isolate and stay away from others until it is safe.
-Learn more about when it's safe to be around others (PDF).

 - If you were exposed to a positive COVID-19 individual and are not experiencing symptoms (asymptomatic):